robclu/ripple/README.md

 # Ripple

-Ripple is a framework designed to make parallelization of large-scale heterogeneous applications simple, with a focus on multiple gpus systems.
+Ripple is a framework designed to make parallelization of large-scale heterogeneous applications simple, with a focus on multiple gpus systems, but in the longer this will change to make heterogeneous computing easy across any system with accelerators.

-It is designed to reduce the difficulty of programming on systems with many architectures, such as is the case for modern supercomputers.
-The main idea for rippe is to write once, and run on any hardware, efficiently and in parallel, if desired.
+It is designed to reduce the difficulty of programming on systems with many architectures, such as is the case for modern supercomputers, but also locally to easily access all the compute available on your system.
+The main idea for ripple is to write once, and run on any hardware, efficiently and in parallel, with minimal effort.

 Currently it will use all available computational resources on a node (any number of CPUs and/or GPUs) and is currently being extended to support